MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-client-support-certificate-based-authentication.md

 description: "Office 365 Client App support for certificate-based authentication."
 ---

-# Office 365 Client App Support - Certificate-based Authentication
+# Office 365 Client App Support — Certificate-based Authentication

-Certificate-based authentication enables you to be authenticated by Azure Active Directory with a client certificate on Windows, Android, or iOS devices.
+Certificate-based authentication enables you to authenticate to Azure Active Directory with a client certificate on Windows, Android, or iOS devices.
 Configuring this feature eliminates the need to enter a username and password combination into certain mail and Microsoft Office applications on your mobile device.

 Learn more about [certificate-based authentication](https://docs.microsoft.com/azure/active-directory/authentication/active-directory-certificate-based-authentication-get-started).